brightzheng100/instana-server-on-roks/README.md

 You MUST install the proper version of `instana-console` to align the datastore components' versions with the ones required by `kubectl instana --version` in part 2, to avoid version mismatch.

-So You should install Instana's `kubectl` plugin first, by following [this step](#installing-kubectl-plugin), and determine which version of `instana-console` should be installed in part 1.
+So you should install Instana's `kubectl` plugin first, by following [this step](#installing-kubectl-plugin), and determine which version of `instana-console` should be installed in part 1.
 Otherwise a re-installation of Instana Datastore components might be required.

+Please see [Error: version requirements not met](#error-version-requirements-not-met) in the known issues for details.

 ### The TL;DR Guide for Part 1

-If you don't care about the details, clone the repo and run below commands within the repo root folder:
+If you don't care about the details, clone the repo and run below commands within the repo's root folder:

 ```sh
 # Update and set ALL required variables